Repository view not updating

 I tried reloading dozens of times on Friday.
 I tried again this morning without success (which is what prompted me to report the issue.)
 However, after reporting it, I'm now seeing the entry.
 If it happens again, I'll re-open it.

-#4 Updated by Richard Neswold about 2 years ago
+#4 Updated by Richard Neswold over 2 years ago

 It's happening again.
 Interestingly, it's happening in the same project!